rrrreddy/langchain-chatbot/README.md

 Download the Ollama package from ``https://www.ollama.com/download``.
 Extract the contents of the package.
-Follow the installation instructions provided in the package.
+Follow the installation instructions from ``https://github.com/ollama/ollama``.

 ## Environment Variables
 This project requires some environment variables to be set for API keys and tracing.
 Create a .env file in the root directory of your project and add the following variables: